agnivgit/FlaskApp/README.md

 # Introduction:

-This Repo demonstare a basic Web App built in Flask that has below features -
+This Repo demonstrate a basic Web App built in Flask that has below features -
 1. Accept both a GET and a POST request to the / HTTP endpoint.
 2. Enable DEBUG mode based on Flask Environment.
 3. Unit test cases to test the application api functionalities.